 - Fortified breakfast cereals

 Zinc is a mineral found in all cells throughout the body.
 It helps the immune system to fight off invading bacteria and viruses by creating new cells and enzymes.
-It also helps to heal scratches and wounds.
+It also plays role in healing scratches and wounds.

-As with iron, the zinc content of breast milk is low compared to your baby’s increased needs, so it is important to include good sources from the start of weaning.
+As with iron, once your baby reaches a certain age, they need complementary foods with zinc to meet their increased needs, so it is important to include good sources from the start of weaning.

 Good sources of zinc to increase your baby’s intake include: